davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

 It is not that common for an application to successively try and expect the same exception in such a short time, and this may suggest that the developer expects some kind of resistance from the system.
-The most concerning section however is present on the _onNewIntent_ method of the same class, were we find that the application request information of the system regarding it's **package installation permissions** as a condition for an action.
+The most concerning section however is present on the _onNewIntent_ method of the same class, where we find that the application requests information of the system regarding its **package installation permissions** as a condition for an action.

 ```java
 public final void onNewIntent(Intent intent) {